sseefried/fp-syd-feb-2018/talk.md

 to be here at FP Syd tonight, and you're already partial to these ideas.

 My end-goal is to give this talk at a more mainstream event and have it convince a few of the skeptics in the audience.
-To that
+If you can give me any ideas please let me know.